 To receive speech and language therapy, you must first be referred by a physician.
 It could be your primary care doctor or a specialist you are seeing.

-During your initial visit, the SLP will evaluate your condition.
-This involves reviewing your health history, doing an exam or evaluation, determining how you could benefit from SLP services, outlining treatment goals and developing a plan.
+During your initial visit, the speech-language pathologist will evaluate your condition.
+This involves reviewing your health history, doing an exam or evaluation, determining how you could benefit from speech-language pathologist services, outlining treatment goals and developing a plan.
 Evaluations may include things like examining your mouth, listening to your speech and voice, observing you eat, or pencil and paper activities to learn how you think.